Skip to main content

 Compromised and infected machine

 Splunk User Behavior Analytics can identify compromised network endpoints that are infected by malware or are otherwise behaving suspiciously.
-This differs from the Compromised User Account use case in that malicious activity might be detected on a host but not necessarily linked to a specific user account.
+This differs from the compromised user account use case in that malicious activity might be detected on a host but not necessarily linked to a specific user account.
 For example, command and control traffic can be identified from a system where no user is currently logged in.
 Behavior-based modeling enables Splunk User Behavior Analytics to identify malware activity irrespective of the delivery mechanism of initial infection.
 The detection techniques include tracking changes in communication patterns of devices, the nature of communication with external domains or IPs, or characteristics of the domains.

 Contextual intelligence